SnowLeopard-AI/discord_datasets/README.md

 ## About Snow Leopard

-Snow Leopard is an AI-powered data platform that allows you to ask questions of, and fetch live data directly from, your structured data sources (SQL databases, data warehouses, etc.) in natural language.
+Snow Leopard is an AI-powered data platform that helps you empower your AI Agents and your business data with real-time data retrieval, directly from structured data sources (SQL databases, data warehouses, etc.) in natural language.

 Here's how it works:
 1. **Natural Language Input**: Ask questions about your data in plain English
 2. **Intelligent Routing**: Snow Leopard creates a retrieval plan in real-time for what data is needed to answer your question
 3. **Live Data Retrieval**: Snow Leopard generates and executes the necessary queries on the data source(s)